Illustration BDes (Hons)

 We can offer you:

-The academic perspective is enhanced by opportunities for you to study abroad through exchange schemes that operate with centres of excellence in many European and transatlantic countries.
+You can study abroad through exchange schemes that operate in many European and transatlantic countries.

 You want to: